kojix2/exline/README.md

 exline 3,4,5 myfile.txt
 ```

-Extract and print lines 2 to 5 from multiple files using 1-based indexing (default):
+Extract and print lines 1 to 4 from multiple files using 0-based indexing:

 ```
-exline 2..5 file1.txt file2.txt
+exline -z 0..3 file1.txt file2.txt
 ```

 Extract and print lines 2 to 5, using a custom line separator: